khaldoun-xyz/standard/docs/plan.md

 to a supply of highly-educated technologists
 (e.g. software developers, data scientists, data engineers, AI specialists, product managers, devops engineers, ...).
-To that end, we will set up a training platform to train ourselves and others.
+To that end, we will set up a trade school to train ourselves and others.

 Khaldoun will develop open-source products, offer educational